nmukerje/misc/Kinesis-Offsets-in-DynamoDB/README.md

-This sample code demonstrates a simple solution to store Kinesis processed checkpoints (offsets) in DynamoDB.
+The sample code demonstrates a simple solution to store Kinesis processed checkpoints (offsets) in DynamoDB.

 ## PreReqs: